How to Use Personal Stories in a Harvard Master of Laws Application: My Experience

 Introduction

+In this post, I've decided to highlight some key points about using personal stories and circumstances in a Master of Laws (LLM) application.
 This post has been the hardest for me to write so far.
 Partly, it’s because most of my reflection on the circumstances in which I grew up happened after I went to Harvard.
 As a result, the insights I have now weren’t present at the time of my applications.

 It might sound harsh, but it’s true.
 When referring to personal circumstances in your graduate application, the guiding question must always be: Is this relevant?
 Does it strengthen your argument about why you’re applying for a master's degree?
 Does it show how you’ve grown and matured as a result of these experiences?
 Does it demonstrate how you’ve used those lessons for your benefit?